Highlights from WiCS+E March Event: Building Inclusive Computational Skills

 Closing

-Thank you to all speakers and participants for such a rich and thoughtful discussion.
+Thank you to all speakers and participants for such a rich discussion.

 Building inclusive computational skills in cognitive science is not optional — it is part of building better science.